DS4PS/cpp-529-fall-2020/schedule.md

 **Submit Solutions to Canvas**

-After you have completed Lab 05 you can submit it via Canvas using the link below.
 Upload your RMD and your HTML files to the appropriate lab submission link.

 <a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">Submit Lab</a>